cloudevents/spec/cloudevents/formats/cbor-format.md

 mapping model that applies to all current and future CloudEvents attributes, including extensions.

-For clarity, extension attributes are serialized using the same rules as core attributes.
+For clarity, extension attributes are encoded using the same rules as core attributes.
 This includes their syntax and placement within the CBOR data item.
 In particular, extensions are placed as top-level CBOR key-value pairs of a map.
-Extensions MUST be serialized as a top-level CBOR key-value pairs.
+Extensions MUST be encoded as a top-level CBOR key-value pairs.

 ### 2.1.
 Base Type System